Zequez/logseq-vault/pages/Software.md

 - A digital tool designed to be used inside a computing device.
-- Software can be reproduced
+- Software can be reproduced and distributed instantly at
-- Software is like Lego bricks, Software is created by humans by combining it with other software.
+- Software is like Lego bricks, all software combines can be interlocked with other Software.